Lie group–Lie algebra correspondence

 In mathematics, Lie group–Lie algebra correspondence allows one to correspond a Lie group to a Lie algebra or vice versa, and study the conditions for such a relationship.
 Lie groups that are isomorphic to each other have Lie algebras that are isomorphic to each other, but the converse is not necessarily true.
-One obvious counterexample is $\mathbb{R}^n$ and $\mathbb{T}^n$ (see real coordinate space and the circle group respectively) which are non-isomorphic to each other as Lie groups but their Lie algebras are isomorphic to each other.
+One obvious counterexample is $\mathbb{R}^n$ and $\mathbb{T}^n$ (see real coordinate space and the circle group respectively) which are non-isomorphic to each other as Lie groups but their Lie algebras are isomorphic to each other, being $\mathbb{R}^n$ with a trivial bracket.
 However, for simply connected Lie groups, the Lie group-Lie algebra correspondence is one-to-one.

 In this article, a Lie group refers to a real Lie group.
 For the complex and p-adic cases, see complex Lie group and p-adic Lie group.
 In this article, manifolds (in particular Lie groups) are assumed to be second countable; in particular, they have at most countably many connected components.